Shoes01/7DRL-2019/ROAD_MAP.md

 According to ECS, systems should be run in a specific order, every tick.
 Don't know if I want to do that...

+[NAIVE_ECS]
+Each system iterates over all entities every time.
+Systems don't talk to each other.
+They are fed components and change them.
+Systems are processed in a specific order, so that in one tick a multi-system action may be done.

 Example

+Note: the way I am using the "messenger" pattern now has only one flaw in reagrds to systems: I process the results after all the systems have been read.
+Instead, the result of each system should be fed into the next relevant system.

 [InputSystem]
 Write the Input to the InputComponents of entities that have one but don't have an AIComponent.
 (Should only be the player.)
 Example: {'move': (+1, 0)}